boxuanzhang/backend-test-php/README.md

 Our UX team has made an update, and they'd like us to add avatars to `user` profiles so that the design 'pops'.
 Please implement the ability for our users to have a single OPTIONAL avatar image on their profile:

-- Extend models and migrations, and seeds.
+- Extend models and migrations, and seeds. :white_check_mark:
-- Create appropriate methods or controllers.
+- Create appropriate methods or controllers. :white_check_mark:
-- Write appropriate test to ensure that you can retrieve and update an avatar for a user.
+- Write appropriate test to ensure that you can retrieve and update an avatar for a user. :white_check_mark:
-- Would be good if the image storage was flexible enough to change to an s3 bucket in the future.
+- Would be good if the image storage was flexible enough to change to an s3 bucket in the future. :white_check_mark:
-- Update any resource transformations so that the user profile includes the avatar URL (if an avatar is set).
+- Update any resource transformations so that the user profile includes the avatar URL (if an avatar is set). :white_check_mark:

 #### Task 7 - Allow topic owners to highlight interesting messages